-- 5.1 If needed, patients and/or advocates should have access to an interpreter wherever possible to facilitate communication. - 5.2 Consideration should be given to assessing a patient's understanding of information given.
+- 5.1 Translators or interpreters should be available for patients who do not speak or understand English and those who use sign language.
+Written information also needs to be available in different languages.
+135 - Consideration should be given to assessing a patient's understanding of information given.
 At the end of an explanation, patients should be asked if they have any questions.
 Any such questions should be addressed fully and details recorded.
-If urgency allows, this is better undertaken in the presence of patient's relative(s) and/or carer(s).
-When this is not feasible in an emergency situation communicating the decisions to the next of kin should be considered.
-If there is no next of kin, independent medical advice or a second opinion should be sought. - 5.3 Paper and/ or electronic based patient information leaflets in addition to a verbal explanation should be provided to emergency patients to improve retention of information.
+If urgency allows, this is better undertaken in the presence of patient's relative(s) and/or carer(s).^{47,136} When this is not feasible in an emergency situation communicating the decisions to the next of kin should be considered.
+If there is no next of kin, independent medical advice, a second opinion or an independent mental capacity advocate should be sought. - 5.3 Paper and/ or electronic based patient information leaflets in addition to a verbal explanation should be provided to emergency patients to improve retention of information.137